Beurt/better-hardlinkpy/README.md

 *Consequences*:

--There were still existing duplicates (and space lost): several different inodes pointing to identical files, each one having two or more hardlinks to files.
+- There were still existing duplicates (and space lost): several different inodes pointing to identical files, each one having two or more hardlinks to files.
 - Running the script twice or more on the same files was not grouping the inodes, but just "rolling" the hardlinks between inodes.
 Thus, there was no compression optimization while running the script twice.
 Hence, since the script was not backtracking the hardlinks, it was not possible to group all the duplicates on the same inode.

 This fork, **Better Hardlinkpy** is more efficient.
 It is still not backtracking the links, but it improves the algorithm in order to group duplicates in the same inode, and enhances the grouping at each run of the script.